 And for those who visited – did it live up to all the hype or was it just overcooked?
 I am curious to hear 🙂

-Also don’t be afraid to join the Boqueria Market discussion in my new Facebook group called I’m Off to Barcelona – here you can ask any questions, air out grievances, chat with fellow travelers, and more – anything goes!
+Also don’t be afraid to join the Boqueria Market discussion by first giving me a like on Facebook and then joining my group I’m Off to Barcelona – here you can ask any questions, air out grievances, and chat with thousands of Barcelona travelers.